EMA’s envisaged risk-based and human-centric approach to regulate AI

 Germany

-As a partner in our Munich team, I advise clients from the life sciences sector on matters at the interface between IP, unfair competition and regulatory law.
+As a partner in our Munich team, I advise clients in the life sciences and healthcare sectors on matters at the intersection of IP, unfair competition, and regulatory law.
 I am a member of our Intellectual Property Practice Group as well as our Life Sciences and Healthcare Sector Group.

 nils loelfing module